2. Markov Processes#

 satisfies

 Suppose now we consider any Borel set \(\mathfrak{b}\) of \(\mathcal{X}\) that has \(Q\) measure that is neither zero nor one.
-Let \(f\) be constructed as in (2.6) without restricting \(\mathfrak{b}\) to be in \(\mathfrak{J}\).
+Let \(f\) be constructed as in (2.5) without restricting \(\mathfrak{b}\) to be an invariant event in \(\mathfrak{J}\).
 Then \(\mathbb{T}^j\) applied to \(f\) is the conditional probability of \(\left\{X_j \in \mathfrak{b}\right\}\) as of date zero.
 If we want time series averages to converge to unconditional expectations, we must require that the set \(\mathfrak{b}\) be visited eventually with positive probability.
 To account properly for all possible future dates we use a mathematically convenient resolvent operator defined by

 Suppose that for any \(f \ge 0\) such that \(\int f(x) Q(dx) > 0\), \({\mathbb M} f(x) > 0\) for all \(x \in {\mathcal X}\) with \(Q\) measure one.
-Then any solution \({\tilde f}\) to \({\mathbb T} f = f\) is necessarily constant with \(Q\) measure one.
+Then any solution \({f}\) to \({\mathbb T} f = f\) is necessarily constant with \(Q\) measure one.

 Proof.
 Consider an eigenfunction \({\tilde f}\) associated with a unit eigenvalue.
 The function \(f = \phi \circ {\tilde f}\) necessarily satisfies:

-for any \(\phi\) of the form (2.4).
+for any \(\phi\) of the form (2.3).
 If such an \(f\) also satisfies \(\int f(x) Q(dx) > 0\), then \(f(x)=1\) with \(Q\) probability one.
-Since this holds for any Borel set \({\mathfrak b}\) in \({\mathbb R}\), \({\tilde f}\) must be constant with \(Q\) probability one.
+Since this holds for any Borel set \({\mathfrak b}\) in \({\mathbb R}\), \({f}\) must be constant with \(Q\) probability one.

 Proposition 2.3 supplies a sufficient condition for ergodicity.
 A more restrictive sufficient condition is that there exists an integer \(m \geq 1\) such that

-for any \(f \ge 0\) such that \(\int f(x) Q(dx) > 0\) on a set with \(Q\) measure one.
+on a set with \(Q\) measure one, for any \(f \ge 0\) such that \(\int f(x) Q(dx) > 0.\)

-The process \(\{ X_t \}\) is said to be irreducible with respect to \(\widetilde{Q}\) if for any \(f \ge 0\) such that \(\int f(x) \widetilde{Q}(dx) > 0\), \({\mathbb{M}} f(x) > 0\) for all \(x \in {\mathcal{X}}\) with \({\widetilde{Q}}\) measure one.
+The process \(\{ X_t \}\) is said to be irreducible with respect to \(Q\) if for any \(f \ge 0\) such that \(\int f(x) Q(dx) > 0\), \({\mathbb{M}} f(x) > 0\) for all \(x \in {\mathcal{X}}\) with \(Q\) measure one.

-When \({\widetilde Q}\) is a stationary distribution and \(\left\{ X_t \right\}\) is irreducible with respect to \(\widetilde Q\), the process is necessarily ergodic.
+When \(Q\) is a stationary distribution and \(\left\{ X_t \right\}\) is irreducible with respect to \(Q\), the process is necessarily ergodic.

 2.5.
 Periodicity#